Spiegel im Spiegel

 Spiegel im Spiegel (mirror(s) in the mirror) is a composition by Arvo Pärt written in 1978, just before his departure from Estonia.
-The piece is in the tintinnabular style, wherein a melodic voice, operating over diatonic scales, and tintinnabular voice, operating within a triad on the tonic, accompany each other.
-It is about ten minutes long.
+The piece is in the tintinnabular style, in which a melodic voice (operating over diatonic scales) and a tintinnabular voice (operating within a triad on the tonic) accompany each other.
+The piece is about ten minutes long.